-What are some potential positive implications of this shift away from traditional landlines?
+What are the benefits of moving away from landlines?

 The shift away from traditional landlines is a growing trend in both the residential and business markets.
 There are a number of potential positive implications of this change, including increased flexibility, lower costs, and improved efficiency.
 In terms of flexibility, digital phone systems can be easily customized to meet the needs of any user.
 Additionally, digital systems often allow for a greater range of features than traditional landlines, such as call waiting, caller ID, and voicemail.

 In terms of cost, digital phone systems are typically much less expensive to maintain than traditional landlines.
 Finally, digital systems are often more efficient than their analogue counterparts, leading to reduced wait times and improved call quality.